Saktiandi Supaat

 Saktiandi bin Supaat (Note: Jawi: سقتيند بن سوڤات) (born 29 October 1973) is a Singaporean politician and economist.
 He is a member of People's Action Party (PAP).
 He was elected as a Member of Parliament (MP) representing the Toa Payoh East division of Bishan–Toa Payoh Group Representation Constituency since 2015.

 Education

 Saktiandi attended Henry Park Primary School, Raffles Institution, and Catholic Junior College before graduating from the University of Melbourne with a Bachelor of Commerce with Honors degree and a Master of Social Sciences degree in applied economics from the National University of Singapore.

 He subsequently completed a Master of Business Administration degree at the University of Cambridge under the Monetary Authority of Singapore Postgraduate Scholarship.

 Career

-An economist by profession, Saktiandi is currently the Executive Vice President and Head of FX Research team in Global Markets, Global Banking at Maybank.
+An economist by profession, Saktiandi is currently the Executive Vice President and Head of FX Research and Strategy team in Global Markets, Global Banking at Maybank.

 Professional career

 Prior to joining the private sector in 2010, Saktiandi was a lead economist in the Economic Policy Department of the Monetary Authority of Singapore.
 He spent over ten years there covering Singapore's financial strategy, macro-econometric modeling, foreign exchange markets, and Singapore dollar exchange rate policy.

 Saktiandi joined the United Overseas Bank Group as vice president and Senior Treasury Economist in Global Markets and treasury-economic Research before moving to Maybank in 2011.